TouK/nussknacker/designer/client/README.md

 After you execute any of them, you probably want to run also `submodules` as described [here](#Submodules).
 This step is optional, but most of the application's functionality relies on it.

-## Using backend started with docker
+## Using backend started with Docker

-This option requires docker and connection to docker hub registry.
+This option requires Docker and connection to DockerHub registry.
 It will use `touk/nussknacker` image in `staging-latest` version.
 ```
 npm run start:backend-staging
 ```